Scuba Diving resorts are making better decisions on safety when it comes to kids and family.

 There should be reasonable rates for the dive instructor that is teaching your course at a vacation resort to continue to dive with the kids for the rest of their stay on the additional dives purchased after certification.
 If this is something the operator will not do or does not do or is charging you more for the guide than the course, then look for another operator.

-I just want to say being a family company who specialized in kids diving with over 7,600 youth certs and no accidents and I have a growing successful business, that puts safety first.
+I just want to say our family company that specializes in kids diving safety with over 7,600 youth certs and no accidents and I have a growing successful business, that puts safety first.
 I have a 75% repeat client base and 3 generations of travelers on any given trip.
-I cater to more grandparents sharing amazing adventures with their grandkids because I make it safe, easy and fun for all family members to enjoy the ocean together.
+I cater to more grandparents sharing amazing adventures with their grandkids because I make it safe, easy, and fun for all family members to enjoy the ocean together.
 Diving creates memories to last a lifetime.

 Think of this average scenario NOT at Kids Sea Camp but with any dive operations around the globe you may choose: You’re a certified dad. you are on a family vacation and you have signed your wife and 2 children age 10 and 12 up for an open water diver course.
 1 instructor will be teaching all 3 loved ones to dive in 3 days of your family vacation.
 Then at the end of that 3 days after 5 confined pool dives and 4 open water dives, they are certified.
 Open water certified Dad is now on his own to assume responsibility for himself and his family in the water.